dvillaj/NoSQL-Services/README.md

 Most of the services are powered by Docker and Docker Compose.

-The deployment may be manual or automaic ...
+## Machine Requeriments

-## Manual Deployment
+A machine with Ubuntu is needed to deploy all these services.

-A Ubuntu box has to be previously created before you can execute the set up procedure.
+The requirements are:

-The Ubuntu box's requirements are:
+ - 20.04 Ubuntu Server

- - 20.04 Ubuntu Server with at least 2 Gb of Memory
+ - At least 2 Gb of Memory
- - Remote access to the machine through a RSA SSH key
+ - Local RSA SSH key to remote access

- - RSA SSH key available in your local machine
+## Deployment

 There are two possibilities: